 When considering your domain name, keep it relevant to your content and audience.
 Make it short and easy for readers to remember.

 Your domain name may need to be different from your actual blog title.
 A lot of good domains are already taken.
 Ideally, you should have a few different name ideas in hand so that when you get to this stage where you’re looking to secure a domain that matches or is similar to it, you have multiple options to fall back on.

 You may want to consider whether you’re trying to reach local readers, as your domain extension and name can affect who finds you.
 Adding a city, state, or region to your blog title can make a unique, memorable, and effective domain name.

-Fortunately, when you sign up for WordPress hosting with Hostinger, you’ll have the opportunity to search for available domains to secure at the same time as your hosting.
-And, on select plans, you’ll even get the first year of registration for that domain for free.
+Fortunately, when you sign up for WordPress hosting with Bluehost, you’ll have the opportunity to search for available domains to secure at the same time as your hosting.
+Best of all, your first year is free.

-If you have a domain already, it’s wonderfully easy to transfer it to Hostinger in just four steps.
+If you have a domain already, it’s wonderfully easy to transfer it to Bluehhost in just a few steps.

-Hostinger’s domain pricing starts at $0.99 per year, though the most popular .com extension costs $9.99 per year.
+Bluehost’s domain pricing starts at $1.99 per year, though the most popular .com extension costs $12.99 per year.
 But, again, you may not have to pay for it at all—if you’re bundling your domain registration with a new hosting subscription.

 Step 6 – Build Your Food Blog and Write Your First Post

-Once you’ve finished the Hostinger checkout process, you can officially start setting up your blog.
-Hostinger has a one-click WordPress installation, and you can take advantage of its WordPress tutorials to guide you through the site-building process, which comes in handy if you’re new to blogging.
+Once you’ve finished the Bluehost checkout process, you can officially start setting up your blog.
+Bluehost comes with automatic WordPress installation, and you can take advantage of its WordPress Academy to guide you through the site-building process, which comes in handy if you’re new to blogging.

 Choose the idea you want to write first, whether it’s an introductory post or getting right to the meat of your content.
 Writing your first post may be the most challenging part of setting up a blog; it’s important to start populating your blogroll and getting your feet wet writing on this site for your target audience.